marcoverl/CVUserGuide/source/ManagingGPUs.rst

 ..
 NOTE::

-   Before allocation one or more GPUs, please register such allocation in `this document <https://tinyurl.com/yjz47dgx>`__.
-Please be sure to fill also the 'estimated end date' field.
+   Before allocating one or more GPUs, please register such allocation using the reservation system described in the :ref:`previous section<ReservingGpu>`.
-   If the GPU(s) you want to use are not available, you may use that document to register a reservation.

 Images for GPU instances